kidwai/ethereumjs-sandbox/README.md

 git clone https://github.com/kidwai/ethereum-tutorial.git
 ```

 * Open a shell to the new directory and run `npm install && npm start quick`.
-This will run a single `geth` node, create an account, and start mining on a private blockchain.
+This will run a single `geth` node, create an account, start mining on a private blockchain, and provide log information in `logs/geth.log`.
+* (Optional) Geth logs provide valuable information about the inner workings of your node, your transactions, and the state of the network.
+You can keep an eye on the log file by opening a separate shell in the same directory and running `tail -f logs/geth.log`.
+I typically keep this in at least my peripheral vision at all times, for each node.
 * Enter `node run interactive`.
 This will connect you to the node and leave you in an interactive javacsript REPL console.
 * Write your smart contracts in any text editor, save them in the `sol` directory with a `.sol` extension.
 * To deploy a smart contract, just enter `deploy(name)`, where `name` is the name of the contract in the file named 'name.sol'.